-The Pupil Premium is additional per pupil funding allocated to schools to support looked after pupils to achieve better educational outcomes and help close the attainment gap between them and their peers.
+The Pupil Premium is additional per pupil funding allocated to schools to support looked after pupils to achieve better educational outcomes and help close the attainment gap with their peers.
 Evidence shows that where funding is carefully targeted, e.g. via one-to-one tuition or group tuition, a significant impact on attainment - particularly in English and Mathematics - can be made, enabling children from disadvantaged backgrounds to catch up with their peers.
 Looked after children in Reception through to Year 11 qualify for the funding.
+For 2017/18 the allocation per looked after child is £1900

-The DFE has changed the conditions of grant to reflect more effectively the challenges of supporting the education of looked after children.
-The Virtual School Head is statutorily responsible, as part of their corporate parenting role, for promoting the educational achievement of children and young people in the care of Norfolk County Council.
-The fund allocated to Norfolk will be managed by the Virtual School Head as per the 'Pupil Premium 2016 to 2017: conditions of the grant' published by the DFE and distributed to Norfolk Looked After Children (LAC), wherever they live.
+The conditions of grant published by the Department for Education reflect the challenges of supporting the education of looked after children.
+The Virtual School Head is statutorily responsible for promoting the educational achievement of children and young people in the care of Norfolk County Council.
+The fund allocated to Norfolk is managed by the Virtual School Head as per the 'Pupil Premium 2017 to 2018: conditions of grant' published by the DFE.
 Applications for funding will be approved by the Virtual School Head before payment.